shiofreecss/Gosei/README.md

 GoSei | AI-Kifu is an open-source web application dedicated to the Go community for reading, visualizing, and analyzing Go game records (kifu) in both SGF (Smart Game Format) and traditional Japanese kifu format.

-## Latest Updates (v1.0.4)
+## Latest Updates (v1.0.5)

-- Added modern high-resolution noise background with dynamic gradient overlay
+- Added advanced game analysis features with AI-powered insights:
-- Added customizable board themes with realistic 3D stones and wood textures
-- Implemented 4 theme options: Default Board, Dark Wood 3D, Light Wood 3D, and Universe
-- Improved coordinate visibility by positioning them behind stones on all four sides of the board
+  - **Liberty Analysis**: Shows stone liberties and group counts with win probability estimation
+  - **Win Rate Chart**: Visualizes game progression with analysis based on either liberties or influence
+  - **Influence Heatmap**: Displays territorial influence with a color-coded heatmap
-- Enhanced visual experience with realistic lighting and shadow effects for stones
+- Improved player information display with stone icons and optimized for all screen sizes
+- Enhanced responsive design for mobile devices
 - See [VERSION.md](VERSION.md) for complete version history

 ## Live Demo